apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 ---
-title: Recap of data collection
+title: Recap! - Data collection
 description: Review our e-commerce website scraper and refresh our memory about its code and the programming techniques we used to collect and save the data.
 menuWeight: 1
 paths: